mitsuba-renderer/drjit/docs/struct.rst

 This new template version of ``MyStruct`` is slightly longer, but it is also significantly more general.
-First, it adds compatibility for the various backends of Enoki.
+First, it adds compatibility for the various backends of Dr.Jit.
 For example,

 - ``MyStruct<float>`` reproduces the original behavior.